 The Tucannon River Spring Chinook supplementation program is currently comprised of two broodstock sources, conventional and captive brood.
 Returning adults trapped at the TFH comprise the conventional broodstock component.
 A captive broodstock component was initiated in 1997 to prevent extirpation of this listed stock.
 It was designed to last only one generation (five brood years).
-This program is being phased out, and 2006 will be the last spawn of captive brood adults.
-As spawner adults for this program are decreasing as the program ends, so is the release goal from LFC.
-The release goal in 2006 was 150,000 yearlings, in 2007 it will be 100,000, and in 2008 a target of 50,000 is estimated.
+This program is being phased out, and 2006 was the last spawn of captive brood adults.
+The release goal in 2007 was 100,000 yearlings, in 2008 it will be 50,000, and in 2009 no releases will occur.

 The conventional program is increasing as the captive program is phased out.
-The conventional release goal for 2006 and 2007 is 132,000 yearlings, but will increase to 225,000 in 2008, pending sufficient broodstock (the 2005-2007 Interim Management Agreement provides for 225,000 smolts).
+The conventional release goal was increased to 225,000 beginning with the 2006 brood year, pending sufficient broodstock.

-On September 1st, 2006 LFH had an estimated 143,760 (BY05) conventional juvenile spring Chinook on hand.
-These fish will be transferred to TFH in October from LFH, and released as yearlings at 10 fpp from Curl Lake AP into the Tucannon River.
-Additionally, LFH had 92,504 (BY05) juvenile captive brood spring Chinook on hand.
-They also will be transferred to TFH in October, for eventual release as yearlings from Curl Lake AP at 10 fpp, along with the conventional group.
+On September 20, 2007 LFH had an estimated 107,317 (BY06) conventional juvenile spring Chinook on hand.
+These fish will be transferred to TFH in October from LFH, and released as yearlings at 9 fpp and 15 fpp from Curl Lake AP into the Tucannon River.
+Additionally, LFH had 78,759 (BY06) juvenile captive brood spring Chinook on hand.
+They will be transferred to TFH in October, for eventual release as yearlings from Curl Lake AP at 9 fpp, along with the conventional group.

 Trapping for the conventional broodstock program is conducted exclusively at the TFH adult trap, located just upstream of the hatchery and adjacent to the Rainbow Lake intake.
-Up to 170 fish (85 wild and 85 hatchery - not including jacks) will be collected for broodstock, while remaining adults and jacks are counted and released upstream.
+Up to 170 fish (85 wild and 85 hatchery adults - jacks may additionally be collected up to their proportion in the run) will be collected for broodstock, while remaining adults and jacks are counted and released upstream.
 This increased limit is necessary to meet the new release target of 225,000 yearling smolts.
-Trapping and broodstock selection protocol will follow guidelines established in WDFW's Section 10 permit, which states "...WDFW is authorized to retain all of the adult, ESA-listed, Snake River spring/summer Chinook salmon that return to the Tucannon River Fish Hatchery adult trap each year if the total annual adult returns to the trap is less than 105 fish.
-If the total annual adult returns to the trap are 105 fish or more, WDFW is authorized to retain up to 70 percent of the adult, ESA-listed, Snake River spring/summer Chinook salmon that return to the trap each year and must release at least 30 percent of the adult, ESA-listed, Snake River spring/summer Chinook salmon that return to the trap above the hatchery trap for natural spawning".
-Adults selected for spawning are transferred by truck to LFH for holding.
+WDFW may collect captive broodstock progeny if run size limits broodstock collection goals, although their use in Broodstock will be limited to as few as possible.
+WDFW may also retain all of the adult, ESA-listed, Snake River spring/summer Chinook salmon that return to the Tucannon River Fish Hatchery adult trap each year if the total annual adult returns to the trap is less than 105 fish.
+If the total annual adult returns to the trap are 105 fish or more, WDFW is authorized to retain up to 70 percent of the adult, ESA-listed, Snake River spring/summer Chinook salmon that return to the trap each year and must release at least 30 percent of the adult, ESA-listed, Snake River spring/summer Chinook salmon that return to the trap above the hatchery trap for natural spawning.
+Adults collected for spawning are transferred by truck to LFH for holding.
 They are injected in the dorsal sinus at transfer with oxytetracycline and erythromycin, and females only with erythromycin every 30 days until spawning begins.
 Adults will receive formalin treatments every-other day to control fungus and decrease pre-spawning mortality.

-Conventional broodstock adults will be spawned during September, and are expected to yield 272,000 green eggs.
+Conventional broodstock adults will be spawned during September, and the egg goal is 272,000 green eggs.
 A 2:2 matrix spawning protocol is followed as approved by WDFW Evaluation staff.
 Fertilized eggs will be water hardened in 100-ppm iodophore for one hour.
 All spring Chinook carcasses are frozen after spawning, and hauled to the upper Tucannon River for nutrient enhancement, if viral samples test negative.

-Conventional program eggs are treated with formalin daily to reduce fungus and reared in vertical incubation trays.
+Eggs are treated with formalin daily to reduce fungus and reared in vertical incubation trays.
 At eye-up, they are shocked, handpicked, and substrate is added to each tray.
 Upon complete yolk-sac absorption (~1600 fpp), they are transferred to outside raceways for introduction to feed and final rearing at LFH.